 Lightning Rod coaster receives acclaim from coaster enthusiasts

 In 2019, Coaster101.com asked their readers to nominate their favorite attractions in a variety of categories, and named Lightning Rod “Coaster of the Decade”.

 “Lightning Rod was undoubtedly one of the most defining moments of the past decade for wooden roller coasters.
 From having the first launch on a wooden coaster to the world record-breaking speed, Lightning Rod has amassed widespread acclaim from the coaster enthusiast community,” said John Stevenson, a writer at Coaster101.com.

 “Lightning Rod has become a favorite among coaster enthusiasts who have ridden it and a must-ride for those who haven’t.
 It redefined the limits of a wooden coaster and provided thrill seekers a ride like no other.”

-Lightning Rod coaster has not only scored Dollywood notoriety among even the most discerning of coaster critics the world over, it has literally changed the standard against which all future coasters must now compete.
+Lightning Rod coaster has not only scored Dollywood notoriety among even the most discerning of coaster critics, it has literally changed the standard against which all future coasters must now compete.